chb/clinical-trials-app-installer/README.md

     - Add this key to your repo's "Deployment Keys" on GitHub

 6. Adjust `settings.yml` to your liking
+7. Adjust `app-config.py` (the app's configuration) to your liking
-7. Get the VM configured:
+8. Get the VM configured:

         vagrant up

-8. On your host machine you can now connect to the VM's hosted app at [http://localhost:8080]()
+9. On your host machine you can now connect to the VM's hosted app at [http://192.168.88.22]() (or the URL you have configured).

 [vagrant]: http://www.vagrantup.com/downloads
 [app]: https://github.com/chb/clinical-trials-app